mathaywarduk/mnk/_posts/2024-06-13-swiss-roadtrip.md

 ## Eiger view

 Lauterbrunnen, the nearest town to Camping Rutti was a tourist trap and Kerry took pleasure in honking the horn at a selfie taker.
-Jsut down the road and a little less budy was Grindlewald, where we stayed next at the Eiger View Alpine Lodge.
+Just down the road and a little less budy was Grindelwald, where we stayed next at the Eiger View Alpine Lodge.
 It's name was spot on.

 From there, we took the cable car up to go for a walk.
 Great views on the way up, but when we got there the trail was closed.
 So, instead we drove over to Kanderstag and walked up to Oeschinensee.

-{% include gallery.html id="switzerland-grindlewald" %}
+{% include gallery.html id="switzerland-grindelwald" %}

 ## Memorable drive to Camping Viva